academic degrees

 - One word.
 Use instead of: login name, user name, user ID.
 Lowercase unless it begins a sentence.

-- Do not explain usernames in detail; direct the audience to the ITS Universal Password Help page at https://hfcc.edu/password for further information.
+- Do not explain usernames in detail; direct the audience to the ITS Universal Password Help page for further information.

-- Call it "HFC username and password" (since it spans multiple systems) do NOT reference specific systems (Self-service, WebAdvisor, Hawkmail etc)
+- Call it “HFC username and password” because it spans multiple systems.
+Do not reference specific systems (Self-service, Hawkmail, Outlook, etc.)